+Amount Beneficially Shares Name Shareholders Holding Five Percent or More Owned (a) Outstanding (a) MacPherson Trust and its beneficiaries (b) 23,418,851 62.6% Menachem J. Atzmon 5,250,000 14.0% Igal Tabori 2,002,483 5.3% All officers and directors as a group, the MacPherson Trust and its Beneficiaries (8 persons) 30,020,214 80.2%

 Percent of

-Amount

-Beneficially Shares

-Name Shareholders Holding Five Percent or More Owned (a) Outstanding (a)

-MacPherson Trust and its beneficiaries (b) 23,818,861 63.6%

-Menachem J. Atzmon 4,850,000 13.0%

-Igal Tabori 2,002,483 5.3%

-All officers and directors as a group, the MacPherson Trust and its Beneficiaries (10 persons) 31,680,721 84.6%

-(a) The amounts include Shares owned by each of the above, directly or indirectly.
+- (a) The amounts include Shares owned by each of the above, directly or indirectly. - (b) 1.

-(b) 1.
 The MacPherson Trust ("Trust") was created for the benefit of the family of Mr. Menachem J. Atzmon.
-The Trust owns Spencer Corporation, Limited, which holds together with the Trust and its beneficiaries approximately 63.6% of the issued and outstanding Shares.
+The Trust owns Spencer Corporation, Limited, which, together with the Trust and its beneficiaries, holds approximately 60.0% of the issued and outstanding Shares.
 Mr. Atzmon disclaims any beneficial interest in the MacPherson Trust.
-Spencer Corporation Limited and the MacPherson Trust and its beneficiaries together with Mr. Atzmon are able to appoint all the directors of ICTS and control the affairs of ICTS.

-2. As of December 31, 2023 the Company has no convertible notes payable to a related party.
-However, there is a promissory note facility agreement with a related party in place under which agreement that related party, to the extent convertible notes are payable to it, has the right to convert up to 3,000,000 Shares into the Company's shares at a rate of \$0.75 per share.
-The calculation above does not take into consideration the conversion of convertible notes.

-3. As previously reported, the Company intends to repurchase in 2024 the 3,000,000 shares issued to its directors and certain employees in 2019 at price of EUR 0.45.
-During the Company's 2023 annual general meeting held on 20 December 2023, the General Meeting has authorized the Management Board to repurchase shares for this purpose once the Company's balance sheet test allows it according to Dutch law.
+Spencer Corporation Limited and the MacPherson Trust and its beneficiaries together with Mr. Atzmon are able to appoint all the directors of ICTS and control the affairs of ICTS. - 2.
+As of December 31, 2024, the Company has no convertible notes payable to a related party.
+However, there is a promissory note facility agreement with a related party whereby that related party, to the extent convertible notes are payable to it, has the right to convert up to 3,000,000 Shares into the Company's shares at a rate of \$0.75 per share.
+The calculation above does not take into consideration the conversion of convertible notes. - 3.
+As previously reported, in 2024 the Company intends to repurchase the 3,000,000 shares issued to its directors and certain employees in 2019 at price of EUR 0.45.
+During the Company's 2023 annual general meeting held on 20 December 2023, the General Meeting authorized the Management Board to repurchase shares for this purpose once the Company's balance sheet test allows it according to Dutch law.